No two loaves of bread are alike - bread inspection with machine vision

 Apart from the delivery of a few further components such as the PC systems and various cables, STEMMER IMAGING also took care of the connection of the imaging software to the graphical user interface of the system, via which amongst other things the programs for the next batch of bakery products are adjusted.
 "The GUI itself was made by Niverplast.
 We cooperated closely on the connection in order to fully satisfy our customer's wishes", Serbée remembers.

-Albert Danneberg is more than satisfied with his image processing partner's service: "Niverplast has its own in-house image processing specialist, but nevertheless we are happy to rely on additional support from STEMMER IMAGING when needed."
+Albert Danneberg is more than satisfied with his machine vision partner's service: "Niverplast has its own in-house machine vision specialist, but nevertheless we are happy to rely on additional support from STEMMER IMAGING when needed."
 This support doesn't end after the delivery of a system either: “Whenever we need further information about new machine vision developments or technologies, we know whom to contact!”

-The largest system that Niverplast has developed and delivered so far encompasses two parallel lines, each with test cells based on image processing for the quality inspection and counting of bakery products.
+The largest system that Niverplast has developed and delivered so far encompasses two parallel lines, each with test cells based on machine vision for the quality inspection and counting of bakery products.